Judeorabueze/Active-Directory-Setup-with-Windows-10-Client/README.md

 At this stage, the server was successfully configured as a Domain Controller with Active Directory services ready to manage network clients.

+### 4. Creating a Domain User Account

+After configuring the Domain Controller, I created a new user account within Active Directory for demonstration and testing purposes.

+- Logged into the Domain Controller and opened Server Manager.
+- Clicked on Tools and selected Active Directory Users and Computers (ADUC).
+- Expanded the root domain (in this lab: judeorabueze.com) and selected the Users container.
+- Right-clicked within the Users container, selected New → User.
+- Entered the required details in the New Object – User window.
+- Clicked Next and created a secure password for the account.
+- Confirmed the password settings and clicked Next again.
+- Reviewed the details and clicked Finish to create the account.

+The new user account, Helpdesk Demo, was successfully created and added to the domain.